Enzuldo2/Testing_UI_Unity/README.md

-The game is a "copy" of fruit Ninja, the code is in assets/scripts, the code has a simple Interface with Music and sound effects.
-You can pause the game using ESC, and you can choose the difficulty in the Interface.
+The game is a clone of Fruit Ninja.
+The code is located in the assets/scripts directory and features a simple interface with music and sound effects.
+You can pause the game using the ESC key, and select the difficulty level through the interface.
+This project is an implementation based on an example from the Unity classes.